AKSW/docs.ontowiki.net/guides/user/skos.md

 # Taxonomy Management
 ## How to create and publish a SKOS taxonomy in 5 minutes?
-In a real world case you would have deployed OntoWiki on a server reachable by some specific URL.
+In a real world case you would have deployed eLDS on a server reachable by some specific URL.
 Lets assume that URL is `http://www.products.com`.
 After the following steps the resources created in this examples would then be resolvable by accessing them with a browser, for example by visiting `http://www.products.com/owl_Class/Jewellery`.
-This means that all resources created in OntoWiki are automatically published.
+This means that all resources created in eLDS are automatically published.

 ### <a id="taxonomy"></a>The example taxonomy